tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@simscool1/index.md

 ### introduction

 I am a third year,IT engineering student.
-Though I am apert of this field from some years, my interest in it was really less.
+Though I am a part of this field from some years, my interest in it was really less.
 But still I told myself to look for various things in field.
 So, that I can see if something interests me at this point.
 Thus started looking for various tutorials.
 Found Tanay Sir's tutorial and liked it.
 And then sir mentioned about learcodingfree.org in one of his AMAs.
-So, i decided to check it.
+So, I decided to check it.
 That is where I found this challenge.

 ## why are you taking this challenge?